seanwestfall/templatehaskell/draft2.md

 ================
 A contribution to Oliver Charles' [24 Days of GHC Extensions](https://ocharles.org.uk/blog/pages/2014-12-01-24-days-of-ghc-extensions.html)

 Template Haskell is an extension of Haskell 98 that allows for compile-time metaprogramming -- allowing one to directly convert back and forth between concrete Haskell syntax and the underlying abstract syntax tree (AST) of GHC.
 Anyone familar with Lisp's macro system will immediately recognize the similarities -- though in Haskell, specific datatypes are used to represent an AST that is used to draw and splice back in code fragments.
-The ability to generate code at compile time allows one to implement macro-like expansions, polytypic programs, user directed optimization (such as inlining), and the generation of supporting data structures and functions from existing data structures and functions.
+The ability to generate code at compile time allows one to implement macro-like expansions, polytypic programs, user directed optimization (such as inlining), and the generation of supporting data structures and functions from existing data structures and functions.[1]

 In brief,  Oxford brackets `[|` and `|]` are used to get the abstract syntax tree for the enclosed expression and 'splice' brackets `$(` and `)` are used to convert from the abstract syntax tree back into Haskell.
-The Quotation Monad is used to give unique names to the parsed tokens from the supplied Haskell code, and reification can be used to look up the name, type, constructor, and state of expression, and aswell as the AST of Haskell types.
+The Quotation Monad is used to give unique names to the parsed tokens from the supplied Haskell code, and reification can be used to look up the name, type, constructor, and state of expression, and aswell as the AST of Haskell types.[4]

 Template Haskell was introduced by Tim Sheard and Simon Peyton Jones in their paper "Template Meta-Programming for Haskell" (The original paper can be found [here](http://research.microsoft.com/en-us/um/people/simonpj/papers/meta-haskell/meta-haskell.pdf)) in 2002, though its changed quite a bit since (see [here](http://research.microsoft.com/en-us/um/people/simonpj/tmp/notes2.ps)).
 It was inspired by C++ templates, though TH is functional more similar to a macro system.
 [Quasiquotation](http://hackage.haskell.org/package/template-haskell-2.9.0.0/docs/Language-Haskell-TH-Quote.html) is often used in conjuntion with Template Haskell, but makes up a pretty big section, so I will only briefly describe it here.
 Only another full article of it own could do quasiquoting justice.

-In the wild, Template Haskell is used extensively by Yesod for routing and HTML template binding.
+In the wild, Template Haskell is used extensively by Yesod for routing and HTML template binding.[8]
 Outside of Haskell, compile-time metaprogramming is used for the creation of Domain Specific Languages (DSLs), typically in the domains of testing and modeling, and generative metaprogramming (compile-time or not) for object relational mapping, typically for mapping database schemas to non-compiled code.
-And within Lisp, which is famous for it's macro system, metaprogramming is used to create syntax extensions (syntantic sugar), such as the syntax used in lisp comprehensions.
+And within Lisp, which is famous for it's macro system, metaprogramming is used to create syntax extensions (syntantic sugar), such as the syntax used in lisp comprehensions.[3]

 ---
 _All code in this guide was excuted with GHCi version 7.6.3 and Template Haskell version 2.9.0.0_